michaeloboyle/MessagePedia-WebRTC-Electron/README-WORKTREE.md

-# Integration Tests Development
+# Security & Authentication Development
-This work tree is for comprehensive integration testing
+This work tree is for security and authentication features